 Warm ambient light occurs when the main light source comes from chandeliers, recessed lighting, string lights, and/or other kinds of decorative light fixtures mixed with natural light.
 While it's preferred that the light sources are the same temperature, this can always make for some nice, warm, intimate light.

 Rain can definitley throw a wrench in wedding plans but it doesn't mean it can't turn out amazing.
-From a photography perspective, following through with an outdoor ceremony despite rain will almost always make for better photos than moving indoors would.
+From a photography perspective, following through with an outdoor ceremony despite rain will almost always make for better photos than moving indoors to a badly lit space would.
 As long as the rain is moderate, my cameras will hold up and I'm always ready for an adventure.